-Unlike an acoustic piano, this instrument does not need to be tuned by an expert (although the pitch can be user-adjusted to match other instruments).
+• Unlike an acoustic piano, this instrument does not need to be tuned by an expert (although the pitch can be user-adjusted to match other instruments).
 This is because the pitch of digital instruments is always maintained perfectly.
+However, if you feel there is something abnormal concerning the keyboard touch, contact your Yamaha dealer.